What is a ‘whole30’?? And our results

 But anyway: what is a whole30?

-According to the creators of the whole30, Dan and Melissa Hartwig, you can divide food simply into two groups.
+According to the creators of the whole30, Dallas and Melissa Hartwig, you can divide food simply into two groups.
 The one that makes you healthier and the ones that make you less healthy.
 That is not necessarily the same for everyone.
 All their theories are scientifically proven and if you want to know more about the whole science behind it I can definitely recommend to get the book It starts with food.
 It gives you all the details you never knew you wanted to have.
 I’m giving you the very simplified version here.

 It is a known fact that – for instance – dairy can have a negative impact on allergies.
 In general there are several foodgroups that can have a response in your body and result in hormonal balance problems, systemic inflammation and digestive problems.
 That can result in nasty side effects like eczema, hay fever, restless leg syndrome or worse.
 To find out which foods you maybe should avoid going forward you first need to find out what does it for you.
 In order to do that you will have to eliminate all possible culpits for the next 30 days.
 That means you cannot eat the following: